TegarDev9/PersonalFinance/README.md

 n8n
 - POST /webhooks/n8n (receive)  -> appends JSON lines to data/hooks.log
 - POST /n8n/forward { url?, data } -> forwards JSON to an n8n webhook (uses N8N_WEBHOOK_URL if url omitted)
+- Automatic overspending alert: when a new expense pushes a category above its monthly budget, the server sends a JSON payload to N8N_WEBHOOK_URL (if set)

 ## Notes